-The population of the state is about 4.6 million people, and it is home to the busiest shipping port (volume) in the Western hemisphere.
+The population of the state is about 4.6 million people, and it is home to the busiest shipping port (by volume) in the Western hemisphere.
 This is the Port of South Louisiana, which is located on the Mississippi River and is the #1 bulk cargo port in the world.

 The city of New Orleans, and particularly communities and suburbs such as Lake Terrace & Oaks, Marlyville-Fontainbleau, Destrehan, Elmwood, Mandeville, and Lakewood, are some of the best places in Louisiana to live.
 In Baton Rouge, Prairieville and Westminster are counted as prime residential addresses.
 The town of Prien is also considered to be among the best areas of Louisiana to live.